Send money to Russia. Cheap and fast ways to make an international money transfer

-Compare the best rates and fees to transfer money to Russia
+Compare the best global money transfer fees and rates to send money to Russia

-What is the cheapest way to transfer money to Russia?
+What is the cheapest way to send money to Russia?

-When you are looking to transfer money to Russia it's important that you calculate the total cost of your Canadian Dollar to Russian Ruble transfer.
-You'll want to pay attention to both the upfront fee the provider shows you as well as the CAD/RUB exchange rate.
+You'll want to pay attention to both the upfront fee the provider shows you as well as the Canadian Dollar/Russian Ruble exchange rate.

-Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the CAD/RUB interbank rate is 42.3367.
+Often providers will claim to be a cheap global money transfer provider, with low, or even no fees, but in reality they're hidden within the exchange rate.
+Right now, Canadian Dollar/Russian Ruble interbank rate is 71.6667.
 Whenever you compare fees for transferring money to Russia, it can pay off to look at the exchange rate they offer.

 For example, most traditional banks add a hidden markup to the exchange rate they offer you.
-If 1 CAD is 42.3367 RUB, your bank can add a 3% exchange rate markup and give you a rate of 1 CAD = 43.6068 RUB.
-Depending on how you set up your transfer this could mean that it would cost you more or your recipient could receive less.
+If 1 CAD is 71.6667 RUB, your bank can add a 3% exchange rate markup and give you a rate of $ 1 = 73.8167 ₽

-What is the fastest way to transfer money to Russia?
+What is the fastest way to send money to Russia?

 - Wise: Instant-2 Days